AlexShem/mathmodels_and_diff_equations_23-24/Seminar 203 - week 6/README.md

 To get the value of the function `u` at the desired time `T`, we can interpolate the values using one of the available methods:

-- **1-D interpolation**: Condiser each slice of the function `u` along the spatial coordinate `x` as an intependent function of time `t`, and perform `Nx` interpolations to time `T`.
-Combine `for` cycle and [`interp1`](https://www.mathworks.com/help/releases/R2023b/matlab/ref/interp1.html) funtction;
+- **1-D interpolation**: Consider each slice of the function `u` along the spatial coordinate `x` as an independent function of time `t`, and perform `Nx` interpolations to time `T`.
+Combine `for` cycle and [`interp1`](https://www.mathworks.com/help/releases/R2023b/matlab/ref/interp1.html) function;
-- **2-D interpolation**: Consider spatial and temporal variables simultaneously, and a perform gridded interpolation using [`interp2`](https://www.mathworks.com/help/releases/R2023b/matlab/ref/interp2.html).
+- **2-D interpolation**: Consider spatial and temporal variables simultaneously, and perform gridded interpolation using [`interp2`](https://www.mathworks.com/help/releases/R2023b/matlab/ref/interp2.html).

 Usually, interpolation techniques allow different `method` parameters:

 - **Linear** interpolation,
-- **Cubic** interpolation (based on a cubic convolution),
+- **Cubic** interpolation (based on cubic convolution),
 - **Spline** interpolation,
 - and others.

 Here, cubic convolution interpolation employs a kernel-based approach focusing on local smoothness, using a weighted average determined by a cubic polynomial.
 In contrast, cubic spline interpolation constructs a globally smooth, piecewise cubic polynomial that passes exactly through all known data points, emphasizing continuity and smoothness across the entire range, making it suitable for mathematical modeling and data fitting where precise data representation is crucial.

 It is up to the user to define which method works the best in a particular problem.
-A code snipped may look as following:
+A code snippet may look as follows:

 ```matlab
 x = linspace(0, L, Nx + 1);